-Situated in a beautiful valley just east of Fort Riley, the Pawnee Town Association was organized in November 1854, and, immediately after its formation, the town of Pawnee was laid out.
+Situated in a beautiful valley just east of Fort Riley, the Pawnee Town Association was organized in November 1854, and immediately after its formation, the town of Pawnee was laid out.
 The president of the town association was also the commander of Fort Riley.
 Colonel James Montgomery and the chief promoter of the enterprise.
 William A. Hammond, the medical director for the fort, was the association’s secretary.
 Numerous other parties connected with the army took a conspicuous part in managing the county’s affairs, which was then known as Davis County.
-Other military names, including General Nathanial Lyon, Major Edmond A. Ogden, and several others, were stockholders in the Pawnee Town Association.
+Other military names, including General Nathanial Lyon, Major Edmond A. Ogden, and several others, were the Pawnee Town Association stockholders.

 A little trouble arose over the land claimed for the townsite, as several settlers had already located there.
 Colonel James Montgomery, however, with a squad of men, drove the settlers off in January 1855.
 Governor Andrew Reeder, the first governor of the Territory, notified the Association that he would convene the first legislature at Pawnee if they had the necessary buildings completed.
 On March 6, 1855, the first public meeting in Pawnee was held, and among those who addressed the meeting was General Nathaniel Lyon.
 The meeting passed strong resolutions in favor of a Free State.

-When it became known that the legislature would be convened at Pawnee, many people began to move to Pawnee, which had but two houses on the townsite.
-Within no time; however, construction of several hotels were begun for the accommodation of the members of the legislature and visitors, and a large warehouse, several retail businesses, and more dwellings were erected.
+When it became known that the legislature would be convened at Pawnee, many people began moving to Pawnee, which had only two houses on the town’s site.
+Within no time, however, construction of several hotels were begun for the accommodation of the members of the legislature and visitors, and a large warehouse, several retail businesses, and more dwellings were erected.
 Men were also busy erecting a stone building designed for occupancy by the legislature.

 The pro-slavery advocates took their complaints to Jefferson Davis, then the Secretary of War.
 Davis then ordered a military survey of Fort Riley in hopes that the new town of Pawnee would be within the limits of the military reservation and could be eliminated.
 However, the new survey again reported One Mile Creek as the reserve’s eastern boundary.
 A map of this survey was prepared and sent to the department, with red lines showing where the boundaries excluded the new settlement of Pawnee.
-The Secretary of War, seeing the town still excluded, took a pen, drew a red line around it, and wrote on it, “Accepted with the red lines.”
+Seeing the town still excluded, the Secretary of War took a pen, drew a red line around it, and wrote on it, “Accepted with the red lines.”
 He then took it to the president, secured his signature, and issued orders to remove the inhabitants from that part of the reserve.

 In the meantime, the territorial legislature was scheduled to convene for the first time on July 2-6, 1855.
-During this meeting, an unwelcome visitor had made its appearance at Fort Riley — Asiatic cholera.
-At that time, in addition to the garrison, quite a large number of mechanics and other workmen were employed at the Fort, among whom cholera made terrible ravages, carrying off for several days as many as one-eighth of the population.
+During this meeting, an unwelcome visitor appeared at Fort Riley — Asiatic cholera.
+At that time, in addition to the garrison, quite a large number of mechanics and other workmen were employed at the Fort, among whom cholera made terrible ravages, carrying off as many as one-eighth of the population for several days.
 Before the disease had run its course, as many as 175 would die.
 The epidemic spread beyond the Fort and reached Pawnee, where eight persons died from its attacks.
 The first case in Pawnee occurred on July 4, with the legislature in full session.
-Alarmed by the epidemic and already upset about the location of the capitol, the politicians quickly passed a bill for an adjournment of the session to the Shawnee Mission in Johnson County.
+Alarmed by the epidemic and upset about the location of the capitol, the politicians quickly passed a bill for an adjournment of the session to the Shawnee Mission in Johnson County.

 Governor Reeder vetoed the bill, but the legislature overrode his veto.
 Before they departed, however, the legislature divided the eastern half of the state into counties, many of which were named for pro-slavery advocates, including Davis County, in which Pawnee was situated.

 Meanwhile, Davis’ order to claim the Pawnee townsite within the boundaries of Fort Riley was issued.
 In September 1855, Major Cook, with about 1,000 troops, arrived at Fort Riley from Texas, charged with removing the settlers.
-Cook and his troops quickly began to inform the inhabitants that they must move their items or the troops would be compelled to do it for them.
+Cook and his troops quickly began informing the inhabitants that they must move their items or the troops would be compelled to do it.
 Some people left peaceably, but others refused to vacate, and the troops tore down their houses.
 Before it was said and done, only the old capitol building was spared on the old townsite.